littlebrother12321/01110/README.md

 ---

-3. Get the weird packages working, ie, get the vulkan to be imported properly.
-(Major)
+_3. Get the weird packages working, ie, get the vulkan to be imported properly.
+(Major)_ I've got this mostly I think.
+(David)

-4. Get a garbage render pipeline that we will replace later (Major)
+4. make a garbage render pipeline that we will replace later (Major)
-5. Open a window (Major)
+6. Open a window (Major)

 Phase 2, Prep Work